 6. Floating Shelves

 You can use adhesive floating shelves that don’t require drilling.
-These shelves are perfect for storing spices, oils, or small decor items.
+These shelves are perfect for storing skincare, candles, or small décor items.

 7. Area Rugs

 Area rugs can work wonders in your small rental apartment.
-They add warmth and style while defining different spaces.
 You can use rugs to create the illusion of separate zones in a studio or open-plan layout.

 Try mixing different sizes and shapes.
 A 3′ x 5′ rug can anchor a seating area, while a round accent rug can highlight a reading nook.
 This helps you feel like you’re moving between distinct areas, even in a compact space.